johnfoderaro/npm-boilerplate/readme.md

 # npm Boilerplate

-This repository serves as my re-usable boilerplate for all of my npm packages and projects.
+This repository serves as my re-usable boilerplate for whenever I roll a new npm package or project.

 Feel free to share, fork, clone -- whatever! 🍻